aalexeeva/summer_school/XSOLLA Getting started en.md

 All XSOLLA API commands point to the type of data to be processed and the action to be taken with that data.
 Standard action list:
 * Creation: `POST` - creates and stores an entity of the corresponding type.
 * List: `GET` - returns a list of entities that meet the request.
-* Reception: `GET` - returns data on a specific identifier that you send in the request.
+* Obtaining: `GET` - returns data on a specific identifier that you send in the request.
 * Replacement: `PUT` - replaces all fields for the entity passed in the request.
 * Change: `PATCH` - changes only the specified fields of an existing object that matches the ID from the query
 * Removal: `DELETE` - deletes an existing object that corresponds to the identifier from the query.